-Dental visit cost without insurance can vary depending on where you live and the type of dental work that you need.
-We also need to consider geographical cost-of-living, the cost of dental visits can depend on things like whether you have dental insurance, you’re paying cash, if you’re a new patient, how many dental cleanings you’re getting a year, and the type of dental treatments.
+Dental visit costs without insurance can vary depending on where you live and the type of dental work that you need.
+We also need to consider the geographical cost of living, the cost of dental visits can depend on things like whether you have dental insurance, you’re paying cash, if you’re a new patient, how many dental cleanings you’re getting a year, and the type of dental treatments.

 Here’s a list of common dental procedures and average prices for each dental service cost without insurance.

 An adult teeth cleaning usually costs somewhere a little more or less than $100.

 With insurance, they are usually $0.
 Keep in mind that the cost of regular dental cleaning fees does not include other services being performed, such as the dental exam and any necessary X-rays being taken.

 For one or two surfaces, tooth-colored composite fillings generally cost $90 to $450 without insurance.